Debdut/browser-extension/README.md

 ![Generic badge](https://img.shields.io/badge/build-success-brightgreen.svg)

-> A Out of the Box 🎁 Browser Extension Template with support for Preact, React, Typescript
+> A Out of the Box 🎁 Browser Extension Template with support for Preact, React, Typescript and Manifest V3

 ## 🏡 Builtin